troystribling/BlueCap/README.md

 Here on `.Timeout` and `.Disconnect` try to reconnect and on `.Giveup` terminate connection

-See the [Central Example](https://github.com/troystribling/BlueCap/tree/remove_prefix/Examples/Central) application for a more detailed implementation that additionally discovers the peripheral and subscribed to accelerometer update notifications.
+See the [Central Example](Examples/Central) application for a more detailed implementation that additionally discovers the peripheral and subscribed to accelerometer update notifications.

 ## Peripheral

-A simple Peripheral application that emulates a [TI SensorTag Accelerometer Service](https://github.com/troystribling/BlueCap/blob/master/BlueCapKit/Service%20Profile%20Definitions/TISensorTagServiceProfiles.swift#L17-217) with all characteristics and services will be described.
+A simple Peripheral application that emulates a [TiSensorTag Accelerometer Service](BlueCapKit/Service%20Profile%20Definitions/TISensorTagServiceProfiles.swift#L17-217) with all characteristics and services will be described.
 It will advertise the service and respond to characteristic write request.

 First the Characteristics and Service are created,